arcanecode/sql-server-mobile-report-publisher/DataSets/Sales_Dashboard_Report/01-Sales_by_Invoice_Year.md

 Expand the **Sales Invoice Date** branch.

-Drag the **Year** column and drop it to the left of the Sales Total Including Tax.
+Drag the **Year Label** column and drop it to the left of the Sales Total Including Tax.
+Note, be sure to get the Year Label, and not the year.
+The Year is a numeric value, but the Category Chart will need a text value to categorize on, which is what Year Label provides.

 Click the **Click to execute the query** link to ensure the query runs without issues.